zitadel/passwap/README.md

 [![Go](https://github.com/zitadel/passwap/actions/workflows/go.yml/badge.svg)](https://github.com/zitadel/passwap/actions/workflows/go.yml)
 [![codecov](https://codecov.io/gh/zitadel/passwap/branch/main/graph/badge.svg?token=GrPT2nbCjj)](https://codecov.io/gh/zitadel/passwap)

-Package passwap provides a unified implementation between different password hashing algorithms in the Go ecosystem.
+Package Passwap provides a unified implementation between different password hashing algorithms in the Go ecosystem.
 It allows for easy swapping between algorithms, using the same API for all of them.

-Passwords hashed with passwap, using a certain algorithm and parameters can be stored in a database.
+Passwords hashed with Passwap, using a certain algorithm and parameters can be stored in a database.
-If at a later moment paramers or even the algorithm is changed, passwap is still able to verify the "outdated" hashes and automatically return an updated hash when applicable.
+If at a later moment parameters or even the algorithm is changed, Passwap is still able to verify the "outdated" hashes and automatically return an updated hash when applicable.
 Only when an updated hash is returned, the record in the database needs to be updated.